Why Joe Biden Needs Bernie Sanders Now More Than Ever

 As the nitty-gritty of the legislative process unfolds, including writing the final language of the bill, some fissures between Biden and Sanders are expected.
 In an interview with CBS News on Feb.
 7, Biden suggested that a proposed $15 dollar minimum wage increase was unlikely to end up in the final package, even with his support, as it would be challenged for falling outside the budgetary requirements of reconciliation.
 Sanders will make the case to the Senate parliamentarian to include the minimum wage provisions in the bill.
 “I put it in, but I don’t think it’s going to survive,” Biden said.

 Sanders’ team was not pleased with the President’s comments, according to a source familiar.
 Sanders said on CNN that he hoped the President was incorrect and that he was assembling a “room full of lawyers” to argue for including the minimum wage provision.
-There also could be discrepancies between the two leaders on the income threshold for receiving the $1,400 checks, which is still under negotiation.
-Sanders has said he wants the threshold to remain at $75,000 per person and $150,000 per couple, but it is unclear if that can garner enough support for that in the Senate.

 Still, Biden and Sanders—and the moderate and progressive wings of the Democratic Party that they represent—remain united on the larger objective: pushing more than a trillion dollars in federal assistance out the door.
 Aides to both Biden and Sanders say this underlying unity is partially the result of deliberate efforts to bridge the divide between moderates and progressives after last year’s crowded primary.
 In April, Sanders formally endorsed Biden for President and in May, Sanders and Biden unveiled six “unity task forces,” where each camp appointed experts to draft policy proposals on climate change, criminal justice reform, the economy, education, health care, and immigration.
 The task forces were a conscious effort on Biden’s part to bring Sanders into the fold, says one former Biden aide.
 Sanders was receptive, wary of repeating the 2016 intra-party schism that resulted in some of his supporters sitting out the election.

 Biden later incorporated several components of the unity task force economic plan, like grants to small businesses in underserved communities, the minimum wage increase, and enhanced funding for food assistance programs, into his blueprint for the American Rescue Plan.
 One Sanders task force appointee, who requested anonymity to speak candidly about internal dynamics, says the Sanders team’s biggest influence on the Biden economic package was in the White House’s strategic decision to resist a scaled-down version that would likely win more bipartisan support.
 “There were a lot of discussions in the task force about the [2009] Recovery Act and the Great Recession and how Obama did not go far enough and how that not only hurt the American people but had consequences politically,” says the appointee.
 “The approach and the conviction to get this done for the American people is just a tone that I think we helped set even further—not just with the President but with the advisers around him.”